kaipartmann/RoomJuggler.jl/docs/src/index.md

 ## 3. Input: Excel file with the data
 First you need to specify the data.
 The data is stored in an Excel file with the `.xlsx` format.
 This Excel document must meet the following criteria:
-* It has to contain one excel-sheet with the name `guests`.
+* It has to contain one Excel-sheet with the name `guests`.
 This sheet has to contain one column with the header `name` and one with `gender`, e.g.:
 | name | gender |
 |:---|:---|
 | Martha Chung | F |
 | John Kinder | M |
 | Cami Horton | F |
 | $\vdots$ | $\vdots$ |
-* It has to contain one excel-sheet with the name `rooms`.
+* It has to contain one Excel-sheet with the name `rooms`.
 This sheet has to contain one column with the header `name`, one with `capacity`, and one with `gender`, e.g.:
 | name | capacity | gender |
 |:---|:---|:---|
 | room 1 | 3 | F |
 | room 2 | 4 | F |
 | room 3 | 2 | M |
 | $\vdots$ | $\vdots$ | $\vdots$ |
-* It has to contain one excel-sheet with the name `wishes`.
+* It has to contain one Excel-sheet with the name `wishes`.
 This sheet cannot have headings and has to include the wishes, one line per wish.
 The first column should be a wish specifier, e.g., an e-mail address.
 The guests that want to be in the same room are following each in its column, e.g.:
 | | | | |
 |:---|:---|:---|:---|
 | mark.white@test.com | Mark White      | John Kinder | |